flaviovs/pluca/README.md

   `Cache` object and pass it around -- client code just access the cache without having to know any of the details about caching back-ends, expiration logic, etc.
-- Easy interface - writing a *pluca* adapter for a new caching back-end is very straightforward
+- Easy interface - writing a *pluca* cache for a new caching back-end is very straightforward
 - It is fast - the library is developed with performance in mind
-- It works out-of-box - a *file* adapter is provided that can be used for file system caching
+- It works out-of-box - a file system cache is provided that can be used out-of-box
 - No batteries needed - *pluca* has no external dependencies

 How to use
 ----------

-First import the cache adapter factory:
+First import the cache module:

-    >>> from pluca.file import create  # Let's user the file system adapter.
+    >>> import pluca.file  # Use a file system cache.

 Now create the cache object:

-    >>> cache = create()
+    >>> cache = pluca.file.Cache()

-Put something on the cache:
+Store _3.1415_ in the cache using _pi_ as key:

     >>> cache.put('pi', 3.1415)